Amberjack: Greater amberjacks

-Greater amberjacks, Seriola dumerili, are the largest of the jacks.
+Greater amberjacks, S. dumerili, are the largest of the jacks.
 They usually have dark stripes extending from nose to in front of their dorsal fins.
 They have no scutes and soft dorsal bases less than twice the length of the anal fin bases.
-They are usually 18 kg (40 pounds) or less, and are found associated with rocky reefs, debris, and wrecks, typically in 20 to 75 m (10 to 40 fathoms).
+They are usually 18 kg (40 pounds) or less and are found associated with rocky reefs, debris, and wrecks, typically in 20 to 75 m (10 to 40 fathoms).
 Greater amberjacks are also found in the Pacific.